 Anne Hayes Hartman

-Anne Hayes Hartman is a partner in the firm’s San Francisco office, where her practice focuses on representing whistleblowers as part of the firm’s Whistleblower Practice Group.
-Ms. Hartman has pursued fraud claims in numerous industries, including healthcare, defense, natural resources, utilities, and finance.
+Anne Hayes Hartman represents whistleblowers as a partner in Constantine Cannon’s San Francisco office.
+Ms. Hartman has pursued claims for whistleblowers reporting fraud in numerous industries, including healthcare, defense contracting, natural resources, utilities, and finance.
 In addition to qui tam claims arising under the federal False Claims Act, she also has worked extensively on qui tam lawsuits brought under state false claims laws for fraud against state agencies and political subdivisions, as well as claims under agency whistleblower programs.

 In addition to her qui tam work, Ms. Hartman has extensive complex commercial litigation and trial experience in state courts, federal courts, and ADR proceedings.
 She has represented clients in business disputes and the litigation of financial and securities fraud, director and officer liability, professional malpractice, unfair business practices, consumer rights, and antitrust actions.

-- Representing whistleblower and numerous California political subdivisions in ongoing litigation against major wireless carriers for overcharging government entities under cooperative purchasing arrangements used by carriers to sell wireless services throughout the country.
+- Counsel for whistleblower and numerous California political subdivisions in litigation against major wireless carriers for overcharging government entities under cooperative purchasing arrangements used by carriers to sell wireless services throughout the country.
+Plaintiffs recovered over $138 million for government entities and the whistleblower, including a recovery representing the second-largest California False Claims Act settlement in the state’s history outside of the healthcare industry.

 - Represented whistleblower in the first cybersecurity case successfully resolved under the False Claims Act.
 Cisco Systems, Inc. agreed to an $8.6 million settlement to resolve allegations it knowingly sold vulnerable video surveillance software to federal, state and local government agencies, exposing government systems to the risk of unauthorized access and the manipulation of vital information.